Soviet occupation of Manchuria

 The Soviet occupation of Manchuria took place after the Red Army invaded the Empire of Japan's puppet state of Manchukuo in August 1945; the occupation would continue until Soviet forces withdrew in May 1946.

 History

-On 11 February 1945, the Big Three (Roosevelt, Churchill, and Stalin) signed the Yalta Agreement.
+On 11 February 1945, the Big Three (Franklin D. Roosevelt, Winston Churchill, and Joseph Stalin) signed the Yalta Agreement.
 Yalta obligated the Soviet Union to enter the war against Japan within three months after Germany's surrender, in exchange for territorial concessions and Soviet influence in post-war Manchuria.